 As we discussed earlier, the more time you spend on Instagram, the more it has to dig deeper to bring content for you.
 Someone who regularly visits the Instagram app will be seeing more fresh posts, while the day’s highlights will greet someone who visits rarely.

-Eight Tips for working with the Instagram Algorithm
+Eight Tips on How to Beat Instagram Algorithm

 We have discussed what factors Instagram’s algorithm takes into consideration and now let’s learn how to get the most engagement on your posts by keeping these factors in mind.